algorandfoundation/beaker/blog/blog.md

 The [ABI](https://arc.algorand.foundation/ARCs/arc-0004) provides standards for encoding types, describing methods, and internally routing method calls to the appropriate logic.

-With the ABI we have a standard way to both organize code and interact with the application.
+With the ABI, we now have a standard way to both organize code and interact with the application.

 More details on the ABI are available [here](https://developer.algorand.org/articles/contract-to-contract-calls-and-an-abi-come-to-algorand/)